 For walkers and cyclists, Lancaster is a natural stopping point on the Pennine Cycleway, the Lancaster Canal, and the Lune Valley walking routes.
 From Glasson Dock, you can walk the estuary path with Morecambe Bay to your left and the Lakeland fells ahead.

-Golden Pints tracks 33 beer gardens across Lancaster and surrounding areas with live sun scores — updated every 60 seconds.
-We've visited every single one in person.
+Golden Pints lists 59 beer gardens across Lancaster and surrounding areas, with live sun scores on the 33 verified-in-person gardens — updated every 60 seconds.

 High-rated, dog-friendly, and a short walk from Lancaster's transport links.